-There has been much discussion about the nature of Hinduism as it is not always easy to understand for the modern person.
+There has been much discussion about the nature of Hinduism as it is a religion and culture not easy to understand for the modern person or for western education.
 The vastness and complexity of the Hindu tradition, as well as its differences from western religions, keeps it outside the usual definitions and dichotomies of western thought.
 Yet it is usually reduced to these in its common presentations.

-Most current discussions look at Hinduism according to its rituals or social practices.
-Though the yoga and vedanta side of Hindu dharma has spread worldwide, many people are not aware of how integral these spiritual practices are to the tradition as a whole, or that they form its core essence.
+Most current discussions look at Hinduism according to its outer rituals or social practices.
+Though the yoga and Vedanta side of Hindu dharma has spread worldwide, many people are not aware of how integral these spiritual practices are to the tradition as a whole, or that they form its core essence.

-Hindu dharma contains what is probably the world’s oldest and most extensive philosophical tradition, emphasising exalted spiritual philosophies of self-realisation and god-realisation.
+Hindu dharma contains what is probably the world’s oldest and most extensive philosophical tradition, emphasizing exalted spiritual philosophies of Self-realisation and God-realisation.
 Its philosophies have predated and influenced the other philosophies of the world, East and West.

 In this regard, we should look beyond the term Hinduism to its original meaning as Sanatana Dharma, which can be translated as the “eternal way of knowledge,” as the term dharma implies both wisdom and its application.

 We should look beyond the idea of Hinduism as a religion like Biblical traditions and examine it as a science of consciousness, promoting an inner search, not an outer or personal belief.

 Hindu philosophical texts like the Upanishads are older than those of the Greeks like Plato and Aristotle and predate the formation of Western philosophy.

-They are in many respects more profound as they emphasise universal consciousness and cosmic intelligence and more notably, how to realise it, which western thought still does not understand.
+They are in many respects more profound as they emphasize universal consciousness and cosmic intelligence and more notably, how to realize it, which western thought still does not understand.

 They promote a level of inquiry and meditation that can take us much deeper into the mysteries of life than mere reason, philosophical dialectic, or religious faith and belief that western thought centers itself upon.

-The Upanishads are older than the philosophical and theological texts of Christianity and Islam that are based upon Greek philosophers like Aristotle, Plato and Plotinus, though these monotheistic fails rejected the pagan background of Greek mysticism.
+The Upanishads are much older and more diverse than the philosophical and theological texts of Christianity and Islam that are based upon Greek philosophers like Aristotle, Plato and Plotinus, though these monotheistic fails rejected the pagan background of Greek mysticism.

-Hinduism has also sustained its older traditions of these types that continue today, asin Ayurveda, Jyotish and Vastu, Indian music and temple art.
+Hinduism uniquely has sustained its older ways of knowledge that continue today, as in Ayurveda, Vedic astrology and Vastu, Indian music and temple art.
 It has never rejected art, music or science as unholy.
 In fact, it has turned these into paths of Yoga.

-Upanishadic texts emphasise the role of self-knowledge, much like the ancient Greeks.
-Yet the Upanishadic self-knowledge is not the knowledge of the mere human self, as is usually the case with the Greeks, but the inner self of pure consciousness beyond body and mind, karma and rebirth, which resides in all things.
+Upanishadic texts emphasize the role of Self-knowledge, much like the ancient Greeks but at a deeper level.
+The Upanishadic Self-knowledge is not the knowledge of the mere human self, as is usually the case with the Greeks, but the inner self of pure consciousness beyond body and mind, karma and rebirth, which resides in all things, not just human beings.

-Most of the theological discussions that occur in Christian philosophy, can be found in older Hindu texts, like the Brahma Sutras making God both the efficient and material cause of the universe, yet regarding the divine not as a God apart from nature, or limited to a particular savior or prophet, but as the very self of all beings.
+A number of the theological discussions that occur in Christian philosophy can be found in older Hindu texts, like the Brahma Sutras making God both the efficient and material cause of the universe – yet regarding the divine not as a God apart from nature, or limited to a particular savior or prophet, but as the very Self of all beings.
 Hindu texts add a dimension of yogic experience rare in the West.

-Hindu thought emphasises the role of pure being or pure consciousness as the ground of existence, much like early Greek thought, while western thought since Aristotle has progressively moved into the transient realm of becoming, forgetting the primacy of the Eternal and Infinite for a more practical view of life, ultimately become a shadow of science.
+Hindu thought emphasizes the role of pure being and pure consciousness, Brahman, as the ground of existence, much like early Greek thought, while western thought since Aristotle has progressively moved into the transient realm of becoming, forgetting the primacy of the Eternal and Infinite for a more practical view of life, ultimately become a shadow of science.